socrata/arcs/README.md

 1. collect results for all queries from an input query file from Cetera
 2. store raw results data as a CSV for posterity / inspection
-3. extract relevant result fields from each query-result pair to creat3 CrowdFlower task
+3. extract relevant result fields from each query-result pair to create CrowdFlower task
 4. launch CrowdFlower task copying existing test units from existing job
 5. persist job data in a postgres DB